 - For Macs: Select -> Systems Preferences-> User Groups-> and Login Items from the Applications menu.
 Any antivirus programs may be deselected from there.

-If you get the Err Address Unreachable when trying to load a web page in Google Chrome, one of the solutions suggested above should have fixed the problem.
-If you receive an Err Address Unreachable protocol error notification, you may be unable to access your favorite websites.
-Using the tactics discussed in this article, this problem can be easily solved.
+One of the recommended methods should resolve the issue if you receive the Err Address Unreachable error message when attempting to load a web page in Google Chrome.
+If you receive an Err Address Unreachable protocol error warning, you may be unable to access your favourite websites.
+This issue can be quickly fixed by utilizing the strategies covered in this article.

-The Err Address Unreachable protocol error message is pervasive, and depending on the reason of the issue, the strategies for resolving it given above have all proven successful.
+The Err Address Unreachable protocol error message is common, and the solutions provided for fixing it vary based on the cause of the problem.

 Why are websites saying unreachable?